Connect your AWS Account

 - Also, please add the following policy to allow billing information to be retrieved : https://www.cloudockit.com/aws-troubleshooting/

-- At Review page, enter Role name and click Create role.
+- On the Review page, enter Role name and click Create role

-First, you need to get the Role ARN that you just create :
+First, you need to get the Role ARN that you just creates:

-- In the navigation pane of the console, choose Roles and click on the role name that you give access to Cloudockit (see Creating an IAM Role (Console) to create a Web identity role)
+- In the navigation pane of the console, choose Roles and click on the role name you gave access to Cloudockit (see Creating an IAM Role (Console) to create a Web identity role)

-- In Summary page of selected role, copy the value in Role ARN field and paste it into Role to assume in login popup
+- In the Summary page of the selected role, copy the value in Role ARN field and paste it into Role to assume in login popup

 In the popup that you left open, enter the role to assume :